Floating Solar Power Plants

 There’s a lot of surface area on this planet for solar panels.
-The ocean’s are a vast area to utilize this solar technology.
+The ocean’s are a vast area to utilize this floating solar power plants.
 But, the weather can make the installation and use of floating solar arrays difficult.
 That’s not the case with LSAs (Liquid Solar Arrays) by Sunengy Pty LTD.

 The floating solar power units, called Liquid Solar Arrays (LSA), use concentrated photovoltaic technology where a lenses direct the light onto solar cells and move throughout the day to follow the sun.